zusorio/pyowapi/README.md

     print(player.actual_level)

-A player has the following properties print(player.level)  # The number in Overwatch without stars calculated in print(player.prestige)  # The number of stars in Overwatch print(player.actual_level)  # The full level with stars calculated in
+A player has the following properties print(player.bnet)  # The battletag of the Player print(player.success)  # If the request was successful print(player.level)  # The number in Overwatch without stars calculated in print(player.prestige)  # The number of stars in Overwatch print(player.actual_level)  # The full level with stars calculated in